catid/tonk/README.md

 + Jitter-robust time synchronization for mobile applications
 + NAT hole punching using UPnP for Peer2Peer connections
 + NAT hole punching using STUN + NATBLASTER (with rendezvous server)
-+ Automatically opens up any needed ports in the desktop firewall
++ Automatically opens up any needed ports in the Windows firewall
 + Detects and rejects data tampering on the wire
 + SYN-cookies enabled during connection floods to mitigate DoS attacks
 + Fast obfuscation (encryption without security guarantees)